-One of the essential functions of the MyQ Desktop Client application is to identify the MyQ user on the computer where it is installed.
-Thanks to this identification, MDC can mediate communication between the user and the MyQ server; it can inform the user about the state of their account, it enables the user to manage their print jobs, and it also enables the server to determine the job sender.
+One of the essential functions of the MyQ Desktop Client (MDC) application is identifying the MyQ user on the computer where it is installed.
+Thanks to this identification, MyQ Desktop Client can mediate communication between the user and the MyQ server; it can inform the user about the state of their account, it enables the user to manage their print jobs, and it also enables the server to determine the job sender.

-Depending on how MDC was set up, the user is either identified as the currently opened OS account or they can identify themselves.
-The self-identification methods are described in:
+Depending on how MyQ Desktop Client was set up, the user is either identified as the currently opened OS account or they can identify themselves.